imliuyzh/pupperfield-service/README.md

    - Order of parameters in "next" and "prev" fields can be different sometimes.
    - Dog IDs can be listed differently due to data insertion order and database sorting.
    - Can pass in multiple values for a query string parameter with `,`.
-     - Original implementation allows only one value for each parameter.
+     - Must list out the values one by one for each parameter in the original implementation.

 7. `POST /dogs`
    - Fields are sorted by their names in alphabetical order.